 This came up a bit on the weekend thread, and I thought we should delve a bit further: if you’re unhappy with your job, how can you change careers?
-We had a post about how to transition from one job to the next a while ago, but I don’t think we’ve properly explored changing careers.
-(Pictured: Changing Tracks, originally uploaded to Flickr by stargardener.)
+We had a post about job and career transitions a while ago, but I don’t think we’ve properly explored changing careers.
+(Originally pictured, 2011: Changing Tracks, originally uploaded to Flickr by stargardener.)

 First: I’ve been there, and I’ve seen a lot of friends there.
 You hate your job, you have no idea what you want to do with your life, and you feel like you’ve made a colossal, expensive, time-intensive mistake to spend multiple years and lots (and lots) of money on the degree you already have.
 So how do you get out, and get to a new career?